-How Eating Disorder Memoirs Affected My Recovery
+How Eating Disorder Memoirs Influenced My Recovery

 When I was first diagnosed with anorexia, I was a bookish 12-year-old who found comfort through reading — books had always served as my escape when chaos and anxiety surrounded me.
 As my illness intensified, I also began to use reading as a way to distract myself from the gnawing physical hunger that I was fighting to ignore.
 I distinctly remember Googling how many calories per hour it would burn to sit and read.
 But, I never thought to read books or memoirs about eating disorders until after my first hospitalization in eighth grade.
 A friend from treatment recommended that I read Wasted by Marya Hornbacher, which is arguably the most controversial eating disorder memoir to date — it's also one of the first of its kind and Hornbacher penned it at the young age of 23.